 I was mortified.
 Looking back, I should have refused permission for her to have the scan, but I was told that if I did, it could be months before another appointment could be made.

 Of course, when my husband came out of the room, it was obvious that there was plenty of room for my chair!

 Over the 29 years that I have been a parent, attitudes have changed in general and, for the most part, for the better.

 Unfortunately, there is still a lot that can be learned, especially the attitudes of the medical profession to disabled parents.

 To other disabled parents, I say: never be afraid to speak up if you feel overlooked.
 Always shop around when looking for items that can help you with parenting.

-You can find out more about Caroline by reading her previous article on Disability Horizons, why can’t disabled people have a sex life?, visiting her blog Caz Barr and following her on Twitter @Cazbarrcaz.
+You can find out more about Caroline by reading her previous article on Disability Horizons, why can’t disabled people have a sex life?, visiting her blog Caz Barr and following her on Twitter @Real_Cazbar.

 More on Disability Horizons…